Teaneck, New Jersey: Federal, state, and county representation

-Teaneck is in the 5th Congressional District and is part of New Jersey's 37th state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
-Accessed October 30, 2019.
+Teaneck is in the 5th Congressional District and is part of New Jersey's 37th state legislative district.

-Prior to the 2010 Census, all of Teaneck had been part of the 9th Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections, making Teaneck one of 14 municipalities (and the only one in Bergen County) to be split across districts, down from the 29 that had been split after the 2000 Census.Sullivan, S.P.
-"Teaneck mayor: New congressional map, which splits town in two, 'a complete surprise'", The Star-Ledger, January 5, 2012.
-Accessed January 16, 2012.
-"The town of Teaneck finds itself, quite literally, in the middle of the confusion.
-The re-drawn congressional map splits the town between Garrett's 5th congressional district and the 9th, which is a combination of districts previously held by Rothman and Pascrell."
+Prior to the 2010 Census, all of Teaneck had been part of the 9th Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections, making Teaneck one of 14 municipalities (and the only one in Bergen County) to be split across districts, down from the 29 that had been split after the 2000 Census.
 As part of the redistricting that took effect in 2013, 32,023 (about 80%) of Teaneck residents were placed in the new 5th District, with the remaining 7,753 residents (about 20%) mostly in areas of the township east of Teaneck Road and south of Bedford Avenue placed in the 9th District.